slsu0424/slsu0424.github.io/_posts/2023-10-12-switchover-disruptions-the-true-cost-of-a-medical-scribe.md

 ## The unsettling case of high switchover disruption: EHRs

 I was fascinated by the article's comparison of 2 new technologies that arrived in healthcare: EHRs (2009) vs. a new surgical technique to remove the gallbladder (1988).
 EHRs faced strong resistance, until the Obama administration stepped in to [incentivize](https://www.hipaajournal.com/what-is-the-hitech-act/#:~:text=The%20HITECH%20Act%20was%20created%20to%20promote%20and,%28HIPAA%29%20by%20tightening%20up%20the%20language%20of%20HIPAA.) organizations to go digital.
-In contrast, the new (minimally invasive) surgical technique faced low switchover disruption - physician adoption was easier.
+In contrast, the new (minimally invasive) surgical technique faced low switchover disruption - physician adoption was easier and limited to surgeons.

 The key?
 Hospitals and surgeons were *already in the business* of doing the procedure.